 “Keep the Goal the Goal.” ~Coach Dan John

-If you would like a custom progressive exercise program designed for your specific needs, level and goals, a nutritional triage assessment, and/or coaching to transform your body, health, and outlook, We are here to help.
+If you would like a custom progressive exercise program designed for your specific needs, level and goals, a nutritional triage assessment, and coaching to transform your body, health, and outlook, let’s connect.

 [i] Kraemer, William J.; Fleck, Steven J. (2007).
 “Progressive Overload”.
 Optimizing Strength Training: Designing Nonlinear Periodization Workouts.
 Human Kinetics. pp. 33–6.